iotexproject/iotex-bootstrap/README.md

 ## News

+- Please upgrade MainNet to v0.7.2.
+Delegates only need to restart the node with the docker image tagged `v0.7.2`.
 - TestNet is upgraded to v0.7.2.
 (2019-07-11)
 - TestNet is upgraded to v0.7.1 with a fix in API to sort actions on one address correctly.
 (2019-07-02)
 - TestNet is upgraded to v0.7.0.
 If you join the previous TestNet, you DO NOT need to clean up your local database.